hyw208/beval/README.rst

 ===========================
-To evaluate a criteria against an object
+More on evaluating against an object
 ===========================
 To evaluate a search criteria, there are also a few options available,